2009 European Grand Prix: Race

 Around 12:00 (UTC) the formation lap for the Grand Prix started with race starting a few minutes later.
 With the air temperature at 31 °C (88 °F) and the track temperature at 49 °C (120 °F), it looked like the conditions were favouring the Brawn cars.
 The race started with Lewis Hamilton, Heikki Kovalainen and Rubens Barrichello as the top three after the first lap.
 Kimi Räikkönen had a good start making his way to fourth from sixth on the grid.
 Jenson Button had a poor start dropping to ninth in the first few corners, while Luca Badoer starting from the back of the grid jumped six positions to 14th at the start.
 Romain Grosjean then tapped the rear of Badoer's Ferrari, causing the Italian to spin.
 Grosjean had to pit for repairs, as did Timo Glock after he and Sébastien Buemi collided, the Swiss driver also pitting for a new nose.
 Mark Webber down in ninth got on the radio claiming that Button had cut the chicane to stop Webber's attempt of a pass.
 Button then fell behind Webber although it is unclear whether it was a legitimate pass or Jenson let the Red Bull driver through.

 On lap 15, Hamilton and Sebastian Vettel came into the pits.
 Hamilton rejoined in sixth place but Vettel's fuel pump failed to work so he had to come in again.
-Kovalainen came in a lap later while Barrichello was pushing to try and build a gap.
+Kovalainen came in a lap later while Barrichello was pushing to try to build a gap.
 Button and Räikkönen pitted on lap 18, the Finn coming out in eighth while Button rejoined in 11th.
 Barrichello came in on lap 19, the Brazilian had made a lot of ground as he rejoined just behind Lewis after being around 10 seconds adrift.
 But most importantly for Brawn he had jumped the other McLaren of Kovalainen.
 On lap 24, a lot of smoke was pouring from the rear end of Vettel's car and he retired with a suspected engine failure.
 Hamilton was ordered over the radio to try to cool down his rear brakes as the temperature were getting out of control, but he was unable to shake off the challenge of Barrichello in second.

 Hamilton seemed to have found some pace but he pitted soon after on lap 37.
 He came in but his new tyres were still in their blankets and a lot of time was wasted.
 Barrichello came in three laps later on lap 40 and came out in first.
 Button came in on lap 41 along with Alonso leaving Webber to tackle a bit of traffic.
 Webber pitted and the traffic had cost him as he came out behind Button and Kubica leaving himself out of the points.
 Räikkönen also jumped Kovalainen in the second round of stops.